What Is a Self-Introduction Email?

-The email subject line is what will determine whether your self-introduction gets opened or not.
-If it doesn’t seem interesting enough, your recipient might delete the emails without ever opening them up to read their content and never give you a chance at making an impression on that individual!
+The subject line is what will determine whether the email you send introducing yourself gets opened or not.
+If it doesn’t seem interesting enough, your recipient might delete the email without ever opening it.
+Even worse, they mark it as spam, meaning your email address gets blacklisted from their inbox.

-Build trust with your introduction email by including links to articles or posts you’ve written, testimonials from other customers about how great their experience was working with you.
+If you’re sending sales emails, it’s important to build trust as ultimately that is what builds great relationships.
+Build trust with your sales introduction email by including links to articles or posts you’ve written and testimonials from other customers about how great their experience was working with you.

-It’s worth mentioning if you have any awards that the company has won, which will establish credibility in an area of expertise.
+It’s worth mentioning too if you have any awards that you or the company has won.
+This helps establish credibility in an area you are claiming expertise.

-If you’re not sure, be upfront about your uncertainty and ask for clarification from them before moving forward with an offer that might turn out to disappoint.
+If you’re not sure, be upfront about your uncertainty and ask for clarification from them before moving forward with an offer that they aren’t likely to be interested in.